Avoid raising ungrateful, entitled children with this proven method that prevents a growing sense of entitlement in

 How did this happen and is it possible to un-entitle my child?

 Getting to the root of how children become entitled gives insight into how to un-entitle them.

 First, let’s take a look at young kids.
 Remember when your toddler really wanted to help you fold laundry or make dinner?
 Kids are naturally eager to be independent and helpful.

-But somewhere along the way parents – often out of love, but sometimes out of impatience – squash their kids emerging independence: they put their three-year-old’s toys away for them, their five-year-old isn’t allowed to make her own toast in the morning, the eight-year-old’s bed is made for her, and the eleven-year-old has been told he can’t wash the car (since surely he’ll miss a few spots).
+But somewhere along the way parents – often out of love, but sometimes out of impatience – squash their kids emerging independence: they put their three-year-old’s toys away for them, their five-year-old isn’t allowed to make her own toast, the eight-year-old’s bed is made for her, and the eleven-year-old’s laundry is cleaned and placed in her drawers without her help.

 Doing everything for our kids – when they’re capable of doing it themselves – sends the message that a parent’s role is to cater to their kids’ every need.

-- That our kids aren’t capable of being independent
+- Our kids aren’t capable of being independent

 - Kids aren’t equal members of the household

 - Kids can’t be trusted to take care of certain tasks on their own

 If kids live a life where all their needs are taken care of and they feel incapable of being independent, kids will naturally begin to believe that having parents do everything for them is just normal – the way life is.

 Un-entitling children from a free ride at home

 So how can parents break free from the cycle of doing everything for their kids?